React API Hooks

 }

-Yep.
-Class-based components and axios.
-To be fair, I think the Hooks API had only been released a few months before I joined the team.
-Fetch had been out and supported in Chrome since 2015 (Chrome v42), but was not commonly used.
+had been out and supported in Chrome since 2015 (Chrome v42), but was not commonly used.
 Axios definitely had (and continues to have 1) a large market share of client-server communications in JS2.

 The senior developer also had not included much (if any) boilerplate code around user authentication.
 It was basically not included in the app at all.
 When I started working on it as we neared our deadline, I wanted to follow best practice.
 But all of the guides I consulted used React functional components, Hooks, and Context to implement auth.
 So I started writing my own boilerplate that would completely revamp how the app would run at its core.

-The Solution
+The Solution⌗

 Writing the boilerplate for API calls and user app authentication all in one carries huge benefits.
 By tying them all together and layering them in a smart way, you can write clean, efficient frontend boilerplate.
-Our starting point will be a freshly initialized repo using create-react-app.
+Our starting point will be a freshly initialized repo using create-react-app

-Abstract Fetch
+Abstract Fetch⌗

 First, we will write a simple abstraction over the native Fetch Web API.
 At minimum, lets implement GET, POST, and a couple of helper methods.